ofekido/ticTacToe/README.md

 # Tic Tac Toe Battle

-Welcome to Tic Tac Toe Battle!!!!!!!!!
+Welcome to the thrilling Tic Tac Toe Battle!

-Throughout history, two great rivals stood and sought a decision in their great battle.
+Throughout history, two formidable rivals have clashed, seeking a decisive victory in their epic contest.

-From the days of the Olympics in ancient Greece,
-And to the Pok Ta Pok competitions of the ancient Mayan tribe.
+From the ancient Olympics in Greece to the Pok Ta Pok competitions of the Mayan tribe, these showdowns have always aimed to determine the ultimate winner and loser.

-These contests are for one purpose only, to determine who wins and who loses.

-Let's go back to the present day.
+Fast forward to the present day.

-Today the big decision will be made about the victory in the Tic Tac toe battle.
-Which of the opponents is going to win??
+Today, the momentous decision will be made to declare the victor in the Tic Tac Toe Battle.
+Which of the opponents will emerge triumphant?

-Tic Tac Toe is an exciting game where you can engage in a battle of wits with your opponent!
+Tic Tac Toe is an exhilarating game that allows you to engage in a battle of wits with your adversary!

-This game is designed with an Ido & David Edition twist.
+This game is crafted with an Ido & David Edition twist.
+Let the spirit and essence

 ## Table of Contents